This post may contain affiliate links. Please see our disclosure policy.

 Pin this now to find it later

-- So moist and tender thanks to yogurt and cake flour, like my lavender cake!
+So moist and tender thanks to yogurt and cake flour — the yogurt adds richness and moisture, while cake flour creates that soft, delicate crumb, like my lavender cake!

-- Slices clean, stays moist, and tastes even better a few hours after baking, just like my favorite moist banana bread!
+Slices clean, stays moist, and tastes even better after a few hours — the yogurt helps lock in moisture so the texture stays soft and improves as it rests, just like my favorite moist banana bread!

-- Better than Starbucks lemon loaf.
-I’m not a huge Starbucks fan, but I do love their lemon loaf — and this one is better!
+Better than Starbucks lemon loaf — I’m not a huge Starbucks fan, but I do love their lemon loaf, and this one is better thanks to real ingredients, balanced sweetness, and a softer, fresher texture.

 Lemon Loaf Ingredients